Leaders in influenza

 Areas of expertise

-We our one of the world’s largest influenza vaccine companies with a unique singular focus on influenza globally
+We are one of the world’s largest influenza vaccine companies with a singular global focus on influenza.

 Pandemic Response Solutions

-Experts agree that there will be another influenza pandemic this century.
+Experts agree that there will be another influenza pandemic this century1.
 Seqirus offers a portfolio of pandemic vaccines and services for rapid response.